Raghav10j/raghav10j.github.io/_pages/about.md

 <p>I received my undergraduate degree from <a href="http://www.dtu.ac.in/">Delhi Technological University</a> in Software Engineering in 2021.</p>

 <p>My current research interests span the following areas:<p>
-1. This is a bullet point using a hyphen
+1. This is a bullet point using a hyphen.
-1. second
+1. second.

 <p>I also am a member of the <a href="https://care-program.github.io">CARE program</a>.
 It is a <b>C</b>ommunity for <b>A</b>I <b>R</b>esearch and <b>E</b>ducation, where you can get in touch with highly-quallified mentors who can try to help out with your research-related queries.</p>